mueprecious-stack/Cafe_sales/README.md

 2. Data loading and initial inspection
 3. Convert all invalid entries in the dataset to null values
 4. Change the data type of the numerical columns to float in order to perform mathematical calculations
-5. Find missing values in numerical columns using the formula: Total Spent = Quantity * Price Per Unit
+5. Fill missing values in numerical columns using the formula: Total Spent = Quantity * Price Per Unit
 6. Fill missing rows in the Item column by mapping price Per Unit
-7. Find missing values in categorical columns 'Payment Method' and 'Location' by random sampling
+7. Fill missing values in categorical columns 'Payment Method' and 'Location' by random sampling
-8. Interpolating missing date values
+8. Interpolate missing date values
-9. Drop rows with missing values
+9. Creating new date features and formating data types
-10. Find and drop duplicated rows
+10. Drop rows with missing values, and duplicated values

 ### Data Cleaning summary